<= (no previous chapter)

 June 2017, at sea in the Sound between Denmark and Sweden, a daytrip was captured:

 The screenshot above is from an iPhone SE device, for which the App is optimized.
-The map settings are:
+The map settings were:

-A roundtrip (june-july 2018) through Sweden was tracked;
+A roundtrip (june-july 2018) through Sweden was tracked.
+Below a Piechart showing use of sails during the first 6 tracks:

 A report gives another picture - below a snippet of the report on the third day of the roundtrip: